ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 ### Disabling Session Tickets

 The best you can do to provide forward secrecy to visitors is thus again switch off session ticket support until a proper solution is available.
-This would be a directive allowing to specify a maximum lifetime for session ticket keys and rotate them periodically.

 {% codeblock lang:text %}
 ssl_session_tickets off;
 {% endcodeblock %}

-## Configuring HAproxy
+## HAproxy configuration

 HAproxy, a popular load balancer, suffers from basically the same problems as Apache and Nginx.
 All of them rely on OpenSSL's TLS implementation.